Advice to Students

-Advice to students interested in working with me
+Advice to students at USC interested in working with me

 Unfortunately, due to the large number of USC students and the requirement that I have sufficient time to work with my current students I cannot do all the DRs I might otherwise do.